Geometry of vector bundle extensions and applications to a generalised theta divisor

+\end{itemize} We can now state the main result of this section, which generalises the idea of Lange--Narasimhan \cite[Proposition 1.1]{LNar1983}.

-\begin{thm} (Geometric criterion for lifting) Let $E$, $F$, $G$ and $\gamma$ be as above, and let $W$ be a nontrivial extension of $F$ by $E$.
-Then $\gamma$ factorises via $W$ if and only if the class $\langle \delta(W) \rangle$ belongs to the projective linear span of the locus $N(\gamma)$ in $\pho$. \end{thm} \textbf{Proof}\\ Before getting into the details, we give the main idea of the proof.
-Suppose $Y$ is a smooth variety and $Z$ a closed subvariety of $Y$.
-Let $L \to Y$ be a line bundle with at least one section.
-Denote $H^{0}(Y, L - Z)$ the subspace of global sections of $L$ which vanish along $Z$ (that is, sections defining hyperplanes in $|L|^*$ which contain $\phi_{L}(Z)$).
-There is a natural exact sequence
+\begin{thm} Let $W$ be a nontrivial extension of $F$ by $E$.
+Then the map $\gamma \colon G(-D) \to F$ lifts to $W$ if and only if $\langle \delta(W) \rangle$ belongs to the linear span of the locus $N(\gamma)$ in $\PP H^{1}(X, \Homom(F, E))$. \end{thm} The proof of this theorem will occupy the remainder of this section.
+Let us briefly indicate the principle before getting into the details: By Lemma \ref{NRkey}, we need to show that the linear span of $N(\gamma)$ is equal to